 The reset connector is located on pins 12 and 13 of JF2.
-This connector attaches to the hardware Reset switch on the computer case.
+This connector attaches to the hardware reset switch on the computer case.
+See Table 2-5 for pin definitions.

+Hard Drive LED Connector

+The connector for the IDE hard drive LED is located on pins 1 to 4 of JF1.
+Attach the hard drive LED cable to pins 1 and 2.
 See Table 2-6 for pin definitions.

-Hard Drive LED

-The hard drive LED is located on pins 1 to 4 of JF1.
-Attach the hard drive LED cable onto pins 1 and 2.
-See Table 2-7 for pin definitions.